Manela8/PizzaHutSalesAnalysis/README.md

 4. **Average of 138 pizzas sold per day** throughout the year — with clear peak hours identifiable from hourly distribution, useful for staffing and kitchen planning.

-5. **The Greek XXL is the most expensive pizza at $35.95** — XL and XXL sizes have very low uptake (544 and 28 orders respectively), suggesting premium sizing may need better promotion or pricing adjustment.
+5. **The Greek XXL is the most expensive pizza at $35.95** — XL and XXL sizes have very low uptake (544 and 28 orders respectively), suggesting premium sizing may need better promotion or pricing adjustment

 ---